The Moderation Epidemic

 “Negative correlations were observed between plasma progesterone levels and body weight, BMI, waist circumference, as well as subcutaneous adipocyte diameter.
 Plasma levels of 17-OH-progesterone, DHEA-S, androstenedione, testosterone and DHT were also negatively associated with body weight, BMI and waist circumference.”

 It isn’t always just a question of calories.
 To lose weight safely you need nutrients and fuel to keep stress low and metabolism high.
-Once your liver is able to store more glycogen, and bacterial issues have generally subsided, inflammation will lessen, and it possibly will no longer take as much food quantity to achieve (and maintain) the results you are after.
-But not so much because you are eating less calories, rather because you are functioning better and need less and/or are burning more.
+Once your liver is able to store more glycogen, and bacterial issues have generally subsided, inflammation will lessen, and it possibly will no longer take as much food quantity to achieve (and maintain) good metabolic function.
+Healthy weight regulation does not come from eating less, but is rather the result of a well functioning metabolism.

 The most important thing is to bring stress down, and skipping meals or limiting intake is far from being an effective stress reduction strategy, no matter how overweight a person might be.